Ford Transit van review

 Ford subjected this Transit to a rigorous testing programme that took in 680,000 miles of driving in the full range of conditions this global panel van is likely to encounter.
 Of that, 310,000 miles were undertaken in the hands of actual Transit customers who used the vehicle day to day and reported any issues.
 After all that, it certainly should be durable.
 Long term performance of the EcoBlue engines hasn't been confirmed outside of Ford's programme, of course.

 It should be safe, too.
 Ford has fitted one of the most advanced ESC stability control systems ever seen on a van with a variety of add-on features specifically designed for commercial vehicles.
-There’s now Side Wind Stabilisation to help deal with crosswinds and Curve Control technology can brake individual wheels to keep the Transit under control if it detects the driver entering a corner too fast, Load Adaptive Roll Stability Control negates the destabilising effect of a heavy load in the back and Trailer Sway Control helps keep a wayward trailer in check, while the Blind Spot Information System features an extended zone to cover trailers up to 10m.
+There’s now Side Wind Stabilisation to help deal with crosswinds and Curve Control technology that can brake individual wheels to keep the Transit under control if it detects the driver entering a corner too fast.
+Load Adaptive Roll Stability Control negates the destabilising effect of a heavy load in the back and Trailer Sway Control helps keep a wayward trailer in check, while the Blind Spot Information System features an extended zone to cover trailers up to 10m.

 In addition to that high-tech safety net, all Transits also get front, side and curtain airbags.
 Tyre pressure monitoring, lane-keeping assist, cornering headlights and a neat reversing camera that displays a colour image in the rear-view mirror are also available.

 Driving and Performance

-There are three engine power options available with the Transit., all derivatives of the 2.2-litre Duratorq common-rail diesel engine.
+There are three engine power options available with the Transit, all derivatives of the 2.0-litre EcoBlue common-rail diesel engine.
 Then customers have the choice of front, rear or all-wheel-drive.